-The entitlement of a worker to the payment of medical treatment, hospitalisation and expenses under chapter 4 for an injury stops when-

-(a) the entitlement of the worker to weekly payments of compensation under part 9 stops; and

-(b) medical treatment by a registered person is no longer required for the management of the injury because the injury is not likely to improve with further medical treatment or hospitalisation.
+- (1) The entitlement of a worker to the payment of medical treatment, hospitalisation and expenses under chapter 4 for an injury stops when- - (a) the entitlement of the worker to weekly payments of compensation under part 9 stops; and - (b) medical treatment by a registered person is no longer required for the management of the injury because the injury is not likely to improve with further medical treatment or hospitalisation. - (2) Subsection (1) does not apply in relation to section 220 or part 5A.